Bishalkl/Travel_blog/README.md

 #Work part

 Day1:
-Today, i have setup all the material needed while developing website including folders for sass and npm packages.
-Moreover, i have created bolierplate to reset all the browser default style.
-Likewise, I have created a function which allows us to convert the units and for responsive size, i have created a breakpoints for all the sizes for the website with the help of mixing modules in sass.
+Today, I have set up all the necessary materials for developing a website, including folders for Sass and npm packages.
+Additionally, I have created a boilerplate to reset all default browser styles.
+Moreover, I have developed a function that enables us to convert units, and for responsive sizing, I have established breakpoints for all website sizes using mixin modules in Sass.

+Day2:
+Today, I have created a custom variable where I've stored all the color assets, font sizes, and font weights that will be used while developing the website.
+I've gathered all the variants and utilized a clamp to ensure responsiveness across different screen sizes.